qed-solver/rulescript/README.md

 ## Future Work

 **Near-term:**
-- Support for Aggregate and Union in patterns
 - More complex join rules (with 4-predicate decomposition)
 - Rule families with meta-variables
 - Additional user-defined operator examples